szczyglis-dev/py-gpt/README.md

 ## GitHub

-The plugin provides seamless integration with GitHub, allowing various operations such as repository management, issue tracking, pull requests, and more through GitHub's API.
-This plugin requires authentication, which can be configured using a Personal Access Token (PAT) or OAuth Device Flow.
+The GitHub plugin exposes repositories, files, issues, pull requests, searches and account operations through the GitHub API.
+Authenticate with a Personal Access Token or OAuth Device Flow.

 - Retrieve details about your GitHub profile.
 - Get information about a specific GitHub user.